Store IPFS content on Filecoin's decentralized storage network with verifiable persistence.

 The Pinning Server requires the use of environment variables, as detailed below.

-Filecoin Pin supports both Mainnet and Calibration testnet.
-By default, the CLI uses Calibration testnet during development.
+Filecoin Pin supports Mainnet, Calibration testnet, and local devnet networks.
+By default, the CLI uses Mainnet.

 Using the CLI: